-One particular event that stands out is the Quicksilver Competition: In Memory of Eddie Aikau which is set to take place in Waimea Bay, on Oahu.
-The event was established to honor Hawaiian surf-hero Eddie Aikau, a legend whose dedication to his fellow men and the sport of surfing has been immortalized in this competition.
-Big-wave surfing was his way of life, and fearless Eddie would routinely go out into stormy waves to retrieve a lost surfer, when no one else would go.
-The catch phrase “Eddie would go” came about because of his ethic and determination to help others, in spite of the frightening sea.
-Tragically, Eddie’s own life was lost in 1978 after embarking on the Polynesian Voyaging Society’s Hokule’a double-hull sailing canoe, when he was only 31 years old.
-His tremendous courage lives on, inspiring other surfers to push the limits and honor the favorite Hawaiian sport.
+One particular event that stands out is the Quicksilver Competition: In Memory of Eddie Aikau.
+Organizers established the event to honor Hawaiian surfing hero Eddie Aikau.
+He was a surfing legend who dedicated himself to his fellow men and to the sport of surfing.
+Big-wave surfing was his way of life.
+Fearless Eddie would routinely go out into the big waves to retrieve a lost surfer when no one else would go.
+Tragically, Eddie lost his life in 1978 while swimming out to find help after the sailing canoe Hokulea capsized.
+He was only 31 years old.
+His tremendous courage lives on, inspiring other surfers to push the limits and honor this Hawaiian sport.

-There are strict rules and regulations that make this one of the most competitive and coveted events to participate in.
-The waves must reach 40 feet to be considered a good day to hold the competition, and if they are too big, then the decision will be made to hold off for another day.
-Because of these conditions, the Quicksilver Competition in Memory of Eddie Aikau has only run 8 times in the last 30 or so years.
+There are strict rules and regulations that make this one of the most competitive and coveted events.
+The waves must reach 40 feet to hold the competition.
+But if they are too big, then the decision will be made to hold off for another day.
+Because of this, the competition has run only 8 times in the last 30 or so years.